jannisborn/paperscraper/README.md

 ```

 `paperscraper` also allows scraping {med/bio/chem}rxiv for specific dates.

 ```py
 medrxiv(start_date="2023-04-01", end_date="2023-04-08")
 ```

 But watch out.
-The resulting `.jsonl` file will be labelled according to the current date and all your subsequent searches will be based on this file **only**.
-If you use this option you might want to keep an eye on the source files (`paperscraper/server_dumps/*jsonl`) to ensure they contain the paper metadata for all papers you're interested in.
+The resulting `.jsonl` file will be labelled according to the
+current date and all your subsequent searches will be based on this file **only**.
+If you use this option you might want to keep an eye on the source files
+(`paperscraper/server_dumps/*jsonl`) to ensure they contain the paper metadata
+for all papers you're interested in.
+Use `paperscraper.utils.get_server_dumps_dir()` to inspect the active dump directory.

 #### arXiv local dump
 Local search can be faster than using the [arXiv API](https://info.arxiv.org/help/api/index.html),